 Buffalo Hump was Rufus’ grandfather.
 He never knew or met Buffalo Hump.
 Buffalo Hump was a Comanche Indian who was a chief of a tribe that lived in Oklahoma and Texas.
 When Buffalo Hump was an older man, the US Army Calvary attacked Buffalo Humps’ village and killed his family and most of the women and children.
 Buffalo Hump escaped by hiding between some big rocks in a stream nearby.
 Buffalo Hump hated the white man after that and tried to kill as many as he could thereafter.
 He was extremely mean.

 In about 1840, when Buffalo Hump was young, Buffalo Hump and a large war party came down from Oklahoma and raided the central and south Texas area.
 Their raiding party went through Victoria and they killed many settlers and stole their horses and cattle.
 They came down the coast and raided several Coastal towns.
 They had so much loot and stolen cattle and horses that they could not travel fast.
-The Republic of Texas Army gathered together forces and attacked Buffalo Hump and his braves and won a great victory over them.
-The Republic’s Army killed many of the Indians.
+The Republic of Texas Militia gathered together forces and attacked Buffalo Hump and his braves and won a great victory over them at Plumb Creek which is north of Lockhart, Texas.
+The Republic’s Militia killed many of the Indians.
 This raid is documented in many Texas history books.

 Once Buffalo Hump was in west Texas and camped with some of his braves.
 In the night, they heard noises.
 When daylight came, they crawled through the huisache bushes and found a rock cabin with a white man whipping a black man with a bullwhip.
 Buffalo Hump had never seen a bullwhip so he watched for a while.
 He wanted the bullwhip so they attacked the white man and killed him and also killed the black man.
 When they were about to enter the cabin a woman came out the door with a double barrel shotgun and shot and killed two of the Indians.
 Buffalo Hump killed the woman.